SamuelPloskonka/au-code-repro/README.md

 Your changes are now commited (logged) by git.

-*Note: When you commit a change for the very first time you might get an error if your username and email address are not set.
-To set the email address and username, you have to do the following: open a terminal (on Windows look for a programme called git-bash, on UNIX systems just open any terminal).
-Copy the two commands from the error message line by line and replace the default email address and username accordingly.*
+*Note: When you commit a change for the very first time you might get an error if your global username and email address are not set.
+To set the email address and username you have to do the following: 1) open a terminal (on Windows look for a programme called git-bash, on UNIX systems just open any terminal) 2) copy the two commands from the error message line by line and replace the default email address and username accordingly.*

 ### Task 3: Sync (push/pull) to GitHub.